 You are here

-Sustainable Landscapes Plan (In Progress)
+Sustainable Landscapes Plan (Ongoing)

 The 2015 iCAP, chapter 7, objective 2 is "Design and maintain campus landscapes in a more sustainable manner; expand the specification of sustainable plantings in campus landscaping standards, and develop and implement a tree care plan by FY16 and an integrated pest management program by FY17."